-Although Minecraft players might encounter silverfish mobs in strongholds, you are most likely to encounter a silverfish after turning on the lights in your bathroom at night or after opening a cardboard box that has been stored in a damp basement.
+Minecraft players might encounter silverfish mobs in strongholds.
+But you’re more likely to find a silverfish after turning on the lights in your bathroom at night or after opening a cardboard box that’s been stored in a damp basement.

-Despite the name, silverfish aren’t fish at all—they are insects.
-Here are a few fun facts about silverfish.
+Despite the name silverfish, they aren’t fish at all—they’re insects.
+So, let’s begin with a few fun facts about silverfish.

-- Their scientific name is Lepisma saccharina, but their gray and bluish-silver color and fish-like movement inspired the name silverfish
+- Their scientific name is Lepisma saccharina.
+It was their gray to bluish-silver color and fish-like movements inspired the name silverfish.

-- Silverfish are nocturnal, prefer warm areas with high humidity, and can be found all over the world
+- They’re nocturnal, prefer warm areas with high humidity, and can be found all over the world.

-Below is a list of where you might find silverfish in your home, what they might be eating there, and helpful tips for preventing damage and protecting your home.
+Below, you’ll find a list of where you might find silverfish in your home.
+We’ve also included what they might be eating there and helpful tips for preventing damage and protecting your home.

 Silverfish are attracted to dry goods, such as: